linkerd/website/linkerd.io/content/2/tasks/installing-multicluster.md

 linkerd --context=west multicluster check
 ```

-You should also see the list of gateways show up by running:
+You should also see the list of gateways show up by running.
+Note that you'll
+need Linkerd's Viz extension to be installed in the source cluster to get the
+list of gateways:

 ```bash
 linkerd --context=west multicluster gateways